mirkolenz/flocken/README.md

   - `password`: Password for pushing to the registry.
 - `annotations`: List of annotations to be added to the manifest.
 If the GitHub option is enabled, most `org.opencontainers.image` annotations are added automatically for public repositories.
 - `github`: Attrset with configuration for GitHub.
 The following attributes are supported:
   - `enable`: Boolean indicating whether the GitHub defaults are applied.
+If set to `true`, you need to run nix with the `--impure` flag in order to access the GitHub API.
   - `token`: GitHub access token.
 Used as default value for `registries."ghcr.io".password`.
   - `actor`: GitHub actor.
 Used as default value for `registries."ghcr.io".username`.
 Defaults to environment variable `GITHUB_ACTOR` in GitHub actions.
   - `repo`: Full name of the GitHub repository (e.g., `mirkolenz/flocken`).
 Used as default value for `registries."ghcr.io".repo`.
 Defaults to environment variable `GITHUB_REPOSITORY` in GitHub actions.